Hachette Children’s Novel Award 2020

-We accept all kinds of children’s and early teen fiction, including historical fiction, crime, science fiction, romance and fantasy.
+We accept all kinds of children’s and early teen fiction, including but not limited to historical fiction, crime, science fiction, romance and fantasy.
 Please do not submit collections of short stories or individual short stories.
-Middle-grade fiction is for children aged approximately 8-11, and teen fiction is for readers aged 11/12+ and excludes high-end or explicit content including swearing, sex and drugs.
+In terms of target age group, we are looking for fiction for children aged 7-11 (at the younger end of this bracket the word count can be 15-30K; at the older end, approx. 40K), or teen fiction for readers aged 11-13 (50-65K words), this should still exclude high-end or explicit content including swearing, sex and drugs.

 We do not accept young adult fiction for this award.
 Poetry, fiction for adults and non-fiction, including narrative-based non-fiction, may also not be entered for this award.